When, where and what disruption you can expect.

 Spain: Security staff announce airport strike in Alicante

-Private security staff at Alicante-Elche airport have announced strikes later this month over working conditions and pay.
+Private security staff at Alicante-Elche airport are striking over working conditions and pay.

 Spanish airport handling worker strikes called off